Corvusoft/restq/documentation/API.md

 ##### Return Value

-true if the query contains a fields criteria, false otherwise.
+True if the query contains a fields criteria, otherwise false.

 ##### Exceptions